aws-samples/shopfloor-connectivity/docs/README.md

 # Metrics Collection

-Protocol adapters and targets which do support the collection of metrics must return a non-null instance of an implementation of the MetricsProvider interface as defined in the ProtocolAdatapter or TargetWriter interface.
+Protocol adapters and targets which do support the collection of metrics must return a non-null instance of an implementation of the MetricsProvider interface as defined in the ProtocolAdapter or TargetWriter interface.
 The component using the adapter or the target will use the interface to read the collected metrics.

-If the adapter or target is hosted in an IPC service process, then the base classes for these services will provide the metrics provider as part of the exposed service that will provide metrics as a server-side streaming mthos.
+If the adapter or target is hosted in an IPC service process, then the base classes for these services will provide the metrics provider as part of the exposed service that will provide metrics as a server-side streaming methos.
 The IPC client classes for adapters and targets,do implement a MetricsProvider implementation that will invoke and read the data from the method that will stream the data to the client.

 ## Running Metrics writers as an IPC service.